dominikh/go-mode.el/README.md

   buffers before saving them.
   - Setting the `gofmt-command` variable also allows using `goimports`.
+  - Setting the `gofmt-args` variable with a list of arguments allows using e.g. `gofmt -s`.
 - Integration with `godoc` via the functions `godoc` and `godoc-at-point`.
 - Integration with the Playground